camunda/camunda-docs/docs/self-managed/concepts/access-control/user-restrictions.md

 ### User task access restrictions

-[User task access restrictions](self-managed/tasklist-deployment/tasklist-authentication.md/#user-restrictions) are used in Tasklist to control task access for a
-[user](/self-managed/identity/user-guide/roles/add-assign-role.md) or [role](/self-managed/identity/user-guide/roles/add-assign-role.md).
-The restrictions are
-related to the candidate users or groups set up on the task definition.
+[User task access restrictions](self-managed/tasklist-deployment/tasklist-authentication.md/#user-restrictions) are used in Tasklist to control task access for a user or [group](/self-managed/identity/user-guide/groups/create-group.md).
+The restrictions are related to the candidate users or groups set up on the task definition.